niftycode/fetch_hackernews/README.md

 So, all news will be read from the local `index.html` file.
 This program will search for such a file.
 If no file has been created yet, it will create this file, download the content (using `requests`) and save it.
 After that, the content will be parsed using `BeautifulSoup`.

 By default, the `index.html` file is only updated every six hours.

-On macOS it is stored in the following directory:
+The `index.html` file is stored in the following directory (macOS):

     ~/.config/hackernews